MicrosoftDocs/cloud-adoption-framework/docs/strategy/define-sovereignty-strategy.md

 - [**Transparency logs**](/industry/sovereignty/transparency-logs) that provide details about when Microsoft engineers access your resources.

-The combination of sources and methods that your compliance team uses depends on the level of insight that you need, the reliability of your options, and your resources and budget.
+The combination of sources and methods that your compliance team uses depends on the level of insight that you need, the trust you have in the different options, and your resources and budget.
 A third-party auditor certification eliminates the need for your team to perform an audit and costs less but requires trust in the auditor and audit process.

 ### Compliance of your systems and processes